Meet the Team

 Prior to law school, Graham completed a B.S. and an M.S. in Atmosphere/Energy Engineering at Stanford University and spent four years working to combat climate change through renewable energy, including by developing a data analytics platform for large-scale solar projects.

-Ananda Robie (she/her) / Salesforce Platform Manager
+Ananda Robie (she/her) / Senior Salesforce Platform Manager

-As Public Rights Project’s Salesforce Platform Manager Ananda is passionate about developing and maintaining high-quality technology solutions that support our staff’s work and supercharge our mission.
+As Public Rights Project’s Senior Salesforce Platform Manager Ananda is passionate about developing and maintaining high-quality technology solutions that support our staff’s work and supercharge our mission.

 Ananda graduated summa cum laude with a degree in Electronic Media and Film from Northern Arizona University and got her start in technology management at the nonprofit Invisible Children where she was inspired by their use of digital storytelling to expose human rights abuses and inspire international action.
 From there, Ananda went to the Center for Action and Contemplation where she built their CRM, Web, and IT Digital Product Teams from the ground up.